FreeRateUpdate/docs/crm-integration-guidelines.md

 ## FreeRateUpdate.com Mortgage Lead Manager Integration Guidelines

-FreeRateUpdate.com provides a CRM system which can receive leads from multiple sources.
+FreeRateUpdate.com provides a CRM system which can receive leads from multiple sources/campaigns.
 This document provides instructions and guidelines for properly sending leads to the system.

-### Adding a New Lead Source
+### Adding a New Campaign

-FRU client admins can add and manage multiple lead sources using the CRM system by [accessing the Lead Sources page](https://leads.freerateupdate.com/account/lead_sources).
+FRU client admins can add and manage multiple lead campaigns using the CRM system by [accessing the Lead Campaigns page](https://leads.freerateupdate.com/account/lead_campaigns).

-Adding a new source is as simple as choosing a unique name and pressing the "Add New Source" button.
+Adding a new source is as simple as choosing a unique name and pressing the "Create New Link" button.
 This will generate a unique Post URL for the lead source, e.g., *https://leads.freerateupdate.com/tools/post/gH/pD*

 ### Posting Leads and Handling Results